-- 201.2 Provider shall use the County initial screening tool for the American Society of Addiction Medicine (ASAM) consumer placement criteria. - 201.3 The process for walk-in screenings and call-in screenings shall be identical.
+- 201.1 Providers shall only admit Riverside County residents directly for County funded programs and work cooperatively with RUHS-BH SAPT and the Substance Abuse Program Administrator (or designee) to form an integrated network of care for individuals experiencing substance abuse problems.
+The Provider shall maintain close communication with RUHS-BH SAPT program in the coordination of consumer admission and transition so that contracted treatment services can be accessed in a timely manner. - 201.2 Provider shall use the County initial screening tool for the American Society of Addiction Medicine (ASAM) consumer placement criteria. - 201.3 The process for walk-in screenings and call-in screenings shall be identical.
 When a consumer calls by telephone, they will receive a complete County approved SUD screening.
 Once the predetermination of the ASAM level of care is made, the consumer shall be scheduled with a County clinic or a Provider for a complete assessment to determine diagnosis and medical necessity.
 The SUD screening and predetermination level of care will be entered into the Provider's Electronic Health Record (EHR) at that time and the consumer shall be linked to an appointment before the call or appointment is terminated. - 201.4 The Provider must verify Medi-Cal eligibility of the individual.
-When the Provider conducts the initial eligibility verification, that verification shall be reviewed and approved by the County prior to payment for services. - 201.5 A certified substance abuse counselor, or licensed clinician shall be available to screen consumers, enter consumer information into the Provider's EHR system and place the consumer in an appropriate ASAM level of care, including pre-treatment education classes and individual prevention services. - 201.6 Upon determination of ASAM level of care, the Provider will utilize the Secured File Transfer Protocol (SFTP) file folder between Provider and RUHS-BH SAPT Administration to exchange information for Authorization of Services. - 201.7 Providers shall admit on a priority basis, pregnant women who are using or abusing substances, women who are using or abusing substances and who have dependent children, injecting drug users, and substance abusers infected with HIV or who have tuberculosis.
+When the Provider conducts the initial eligibility verification, that verification shall be reviewed and approved by the County prior to payment for services. - 201.5 A registered/certified substance abuse counselor, or licensed clinician shall be available to screen consumers, enter consumer information into the EHR system and place the consumer in an appropriate ASAM level of care, including pretreatment education classes and individual prevention services. - 201.6 Providers shall furnish medically necessary services in an amount, duration, and scope that is no less than the same services furnished to consumers under FFS Medicaid, as set forth in 42 CFR §550.340, and for consumers under the age of 21, as set forth in 42 CFR Section 440, subpart B. - 201.7 Providers shall admit on a priority basis, pregnant women who are using or misusing substances, women who are using or abusing substances and who have dependent children, injecting drug users, and substance abusers infected with HIV or who have tuberculosis.
 Consumers shall not be required to disclose whether they are HIV positive.
-Priority admissions shall be given in the following order: - Pregnant women who are using or abusing substances, - Women who are using or abusing substances who have dependent children,
+Priority admissions shall be given in the following order: - Pregnant women who are using or abusing substances - Adolescents under age 21 who are eligible under the EPSDT program

-- Injecting drug users,

-- Substance abusers infected with HIV or who have tuberculosis,
+- Women who are using or abusing substances who have dependent children - Injecting drug users, - Substance abusers infected with HIV or who have tuberculosis. - All others

-- AB 109,

-- All others.